-I am the faculty advisor to three clubs: our student chapter of the Association for Computing Machinery, the Gaming Society (I own nearly 300 board games), and Fire Arts (I perform with fire staff and Samoan fireknife).
+I am the faculty advisor to three clubs: our student chapter of the Association for Computing Machinery, the Gaming Society (I own over 300 board games), and Fire Arts (I perform with fire staff and Samoan fireknife).

 See my website for more information.